Likelihood-based Inference for Random Networks with Changepoints: Changepoint detection

 As mentioned earlier, the goal of statistical changepoint detection is two-fold.
 We need to first decide if a changepoint has occurred, and if so, where it occurred.
 Both of these objectives can be conveniently met in a hypothesis testing framework.
 Consider the hypotheses

 for some $\gamma \in (0, 1/2)$.
 Clearly, the alternative hypothesis implies the existence of a changepoint, while the null hypothesis assumes that the network is generated according to the PA rule \eqref{PAscheme} via a fixed $\delta$.
 Under $H_A$, $\gamma$ ensures that the changepoint is bounded away from $0$ and $1$.
 In practice, this assumption guarantees that a sufficient number of edges is generated under both PA schemes (allowing for accurate estimation of $\delta_1$ and $\delta_2$), but also plays a theoretical role in later proofs.
+Alternatively, one can choose to obviate the need for $\gamma$ by augmenting the statistic used to test the hypotheses \eqref{eq:hypotheses}.
+See \cite{fryzlewicz2014wild, hariz2007optimal} for more details.

 To test \eqref{eq:hypotheses}, we consider the likelihood ratio

 The numerator in \eqref{LR} maximizes the likelihood under the null hypothesis of no changepoint and the denominator is maximized under the alternative $\delta_1 \neq \delta_2$ for some conjectured changepoint location $m$.
 For theoretical analyses, it is instead convenient to work with the statistic $-2 \log \Lambda_m$.
 With this transformation, a large value of $-2 \log \Lambda_m$ provides evidence in favor of a changepoint located at $m$.
 Therefore, one may expect the $m$ that maximizes $-2 \log \Lambda_m$ under the alternative to satisfy $m/n\approx t^\star$ as $n \rightarrow \infty$.